jpalardy/jpalardy.github.io/_posts/2016-04-05-awk-tutorial-part-1.markdown

 Let's get this out of the way: always use single-quotes with AWK.

-As you've seen above, column names have dollar signs in them ($1, $2, $7...) which would normally be substituted by BASH.
+As you've seen above, column names have dollar signs in them ($1, $2, $7...) which would usually be substituted by BASH.
 Single-quotes are how you tell BASH to keep the content of your strings untouched.
 Double-quotes won't work, and backslash escapes _might_ work but are not worth fighting for.